Another look at statistical inference with machine learning-imputed data: UK Biobank Analysis

-Table \ref{tab:real-data} presents point estimates, standard errors, and RE, defined as the ratio of the variance of $\bbetahatlab$ to the variance of the given estimator, across the two prediction model settings for five estimators: \blue{the baseline estimator ($\bbetahatlab$), the \texttt{PPI} estimators ($\bbetahatppi$, $\bbetahatppia$, $\bbetahat^{\text{ {PPI++}}}$), the \texttt{PSPA} estimator ($\bbetahatpspa$), and the \texttt{CC} estimator ($\bbetahatcc$).} Echoing our theoretical and simulation study results, all methods yield similar point estimates as they are all consistent estimators of the same parameter.
-In the analysis with the strong prediction model, the predictions provide information on central obesity beyond what is captured by the covariates of interest, satisfying the sufficient condition in Corollary \ref{CC-corollary-1}.
-Consequently, both $\bbetahatppi$ and $\bbetahatppia$ outperform $\bbetahatlab$. \blue{In fact, all of the PB inference methods ($\bbetahatppi$, $\bbetahatppia$, $\bbetahatppip$, $\bbetahatpspa$, and $\bbetahatcc$) yield substantially smaller standard errors compared to $\bbetahatlab$.
-Among the PB inference methods, $\bbetahatppi$, $\bbetahatppia$, $\bbetahatppip$, and $\bbetahatpspa$ show comparable performance, with average REs of 1.39, 1.39, 1.44, and 1.47, respectively.} $\bbetahatcc$ exhibits higher efficiency gains with an average RE of 1.68.
-The analysis with the weak prediction model highlights the differences in performance between the \texttt{PPI} and \texttt{CC} methods and reinforces the findings in Corollary \ref{CC-corollary-1} and Corollary \ref{CC-corollary-2}.
-Here, $\bbetahatppi$ and $\bbetahatppia$ yield larger standard errors than $\bbetahatlab$ for all parameters of interest, with an average RE of 0.52. \blue{In contrast, $\bbetahatcc$, as well as $\bbetahatpspa$ and $\bbetahatppip$, outperform $\bbetahatlab$, with average RE values of 1.28, 1.29, and 1.16, respectively.} Overall, the \texttt{CC} estimator is the best performing method in terms of efficiency, underscoring its utility in practice.
+Table \ref{tab:real-data} presents point estimates, standard errors, and the confidence interval ratio (CIR), defined as the \blue{ratio of the standard error of the given estimator to that of classical OLS, for the two prediction model settings.} Echoing our theoretical and simulation study results, all methods yield similar point estimates as they are all consistent estimators of the same parameter.
+In the analysis with the strong prediction model, all three PB inference outperform the classical estimator. \blue{Relative to \texttt{PPI} and \texttt{PDC}, \texttt{CC} provides an additional 11\% reduction in standard error for the coefficient for sex and a 20\% reduction for the coefficient for BMI.
+In the analysis with the weak prediction model, \texttt{PPI} yields larger standard errors than classical estimation for all parameters of interest, with a CIR of at least 1.35 for all of the coefficients. \blue{In contrast, \texttt{CC} and \texttt{PDC} are not outperformed by classical estimator and even offer standard error reductions of 22\% and 13\%, respectively, for the coefficient for BMI. $\bbetahatcc$ also provides a small 7\% reduction for the coefficient for sex.} Overall, the \texttt{CC} estimator is the best performing method in terms of efficiency in this example.}